-Does Christmas zip by each year, and the only time you talk about Jesus is when you quickly read a Bible story on Christmas Day?
-Fear not!
-There is a fun way to help your child put the Christ in Christmas!
+Sometimes Christmas zips and the only time I’ve talked about Jesus is when I quickly read a Bible story on Christmas Day!
+It’s a little discouraging.

 I tried so hard when my kids were little to make their Christmas strictly about Jesus.
 But alas, the trappings of a North American Christmas are not shed so easily!